vincedwin/vec-portfolio/README.md

 # About Me
 (Github opens until 1st July)
+Hi reader,

-Data Science bootcamp graduate || Business-minded front-end engineer (Reactjs)
+I am Vincent, I am a Data Science bootcamp graduate || Business-minded front-end engineer (Reactjs)

 With a mix background in Marketing/ Sales/ Tech.
 I spend my time assisting businesses to speak out brand values, solving business challenges as well as achieving their business goals.
 My passion is to use